njaczko/auto-pairs/README.md

         When you press the key for the closing pair (e.g. `)`) it jumps past it.
         If set to 1, then it'll jump to the next line, if there is only whitespace.
         If set to 0, then it'll only jump to a closing pair on the same line.

-*   g:AutoPairsShortcutBackInsert

-        Default : <M-b>

-        Work with FlyMode, insert the key at the Fly Mode jumped postion

 *   g:AutoPairsMoveCharacter